-I recently checked Mouse Paint by Ellen Stoll Walsh out of the library.
-It's a simple and fun picture book about three mice who find some paint and learn about mixing colors.
+I recently checked the Mouse Paint book by Ellen Stoll Walsh out of the library (and liked it so much I bought it!).
+It’s a simple and fun picture book about three mice who find some paint and learn about mixing colors.

 The red mouse stepped into a yellow puddle and did a little dance.
 His red feet stirred the yellow puddle until…